coc0nut/WireGuard-and-Pihole-on-Docker/README.md

 - Be sure to know your public hostname or ip, a password you would like to use for WG admin and Pihole admin.
 - There is also an uninstall script to undo everything.

+`./unsintall` will remove everything.
+Then you can also reinstall with `./install.sh`